tarvitz/udlg/README.rst

 - python-3.4
 - python-3.5

-Windows, Linux, (probably mac too)
+Windows, Linux, (probably Mac too)

 **Would not work** on *python-2.7* and lower